adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 #### Google Authentication

 It should be no shock that you need a [Google Account][11] to get started.
-If you don't have one already (or you want a different account for your development activities), create a new account now.
+If you do not have one already (or you want a different account for your development activities), create a new account now.
 Then log in to the [Google Developer Portal][12].
 Click on the **Create Project** link at the top:

 ![New Google Project][img8]